cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/inspect-copy.md

 ---
-title: Deck > 5.
+title: Conversion > 5.
 Inspect
-seo_title: Scheduling a Deck Inspection
+seo_title: Scheduling a Conversion Inspection
 seo_description: >-
-  Learn about the inspections process for your permitted deck in Austin, Texas, how to schedule inspections, and what to do you if you fail.
+  Learn about the inspections process for your permitted conversion in Austin, Texas, how to schedule inspections, and what to do you if you fail.
 step_number: 5
-project_name: deck
+project_name: conversion
 tabs:
   - tab_title: Online
     tab_content_markdown: >